AugusDogus/Re-Spite-Proxy/README.md

 #### MIT License

-Copyright © 2018 Augie Luebbers <augie.luebbers.email>
+Copyright © 2018 Augie Luebbers <augie.luebbers@email>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the